 Warning: We tend to get pretty in-depth and a little geeky with video reviews.
 Enjoy, but consider yourself warned ;).

 As you can see from the video review there are some major flaws in the sales pitch vs. reality going on here.
 Yes, this annuity could produce some nice years.
 Yes, it really does “look back” and choose the best allocation.
 But no, it doesn’t really kick out any better returns than other index annuities I’ve reviewed.
 In fact, it’s actually lower than some others.

-Conclusions on the National Western Global Lookback Annuity
+Conclusions on the National Western Global LookBack Fixed Indexed Annuity

 “If it sounds too good to be true, it probably is.”